-Regardless of the fact many states continue to see record numbers of new COVID-19 cases each day, there is a concerted effort for schools to reopen by the fall.
-However, many schools have hundreds of students and employees, raising questions about how they will be able to operate in accordance with federal guidelines.
+Regardless of the fact many states continue to see record numbers of new COVID-19 cases each day, there is a concerted effort fo covid 19 contact tracing in schools to reopen by the fall.
+However, many schools have hundreds of students and employees, raising questions about how they will be able to operate following federal guidelines.

 Even when schools do resume in-person classes, things will look a lot different than what we’re used to.

 The Center for Disease Control (CDC) offers consideration for ways in which schools can help protect students, teachers, administrators and staff and slow the spread of covid 19 contact tracing in schools.
 Schools can determine, in collaboration with state and local health officials and to the extent possible, whether and how to implement these considerations while adjusting to meet the unique needs and circumstances of the local community for covid 19 contact tracing in schools.

 School policies must be flexible and agile in responding to new information, and administrators must be willing to refine approaches when specific policies are not working.